Nancy Wang

-Nancy Wang is an American cloud technology executive and philanthropist.
+Nancy Wang is an American technology executive.
 She has led product development at Google, Rubrik, and Amazon, and was founder and CEO of Advancing Women in Tech (AWIT).
 She has received multiple awards and has multiple patents pending.

 Early life

 Wang grew up in Wisconsin.
 She attended the University of Pennsylvania, where she was a Trustee Scholar and a Benjamin Franklin Honor Scholar.
 She graduated from the School of Engineering and Applied Science while also studying European History.

 Career

 After graduation, Wang performed data system integration for the United States government, including the United States Intelligence Community.

 From 2014 to 2016, Wang worked at Google Fiber, where she led network infrastructure product development.
 At that time, she was the first and only female product manager there, as well as the youngest product manager of any gender.

-From 2017 to 2019, Wang was lead product manager at the Silicon Valley unicorn Rubrik.
+From 2017 to 2019, Wang was lead product manager at Rubrik, a Silicon Valley data security company.

 From 2019 to 2022, Wang was the General Manager of Data Protection and Governance services at Amazon Web Services.

 Wang is a venture partner at Felicis Ventures.